Nationally significant infrastructure projects (NSIP) are large projects such as:

 Applications for Development Consent Orders are submitted to the Planning Inspectorate for examination and decided by the Secretary of State.
 We are a consultee to this process.

-Each application is reviewed primarily against National Policy Statements covering matters such as energy, transport, water and waste, although local policy can also be relevant.
+Each application is reviewed primarily against National Policy Statements for energy infrastructure (GOV.UK) covering NSIP projects, although local policy can also be relevant.
 We have policy in place in both our adopted Core Strategy and Policies Sites and Places Plan.

 Before submitting an application for consent, developers must show they have consulted with the right people and organisations and that their views have been considered.
 Both we and local communities are consulted.